elliottcarlson/gosoccerbot/README.md

 want to visit your Slack profile (reached by right clicking your name), and under the three dot menu, you can Copy member ID.

+Make sure you invite the bot to the intended channel for it to be able to post there!

 Finally, you can upload the images in the "images" directory as emoji using the default names of the files to your Slack instance to ensure the bot has all the appropriate emojis in place.